About us

 Technology Communication

-Working closely with our local Specialist AAC Assessment Hubs we ensure all pupils and students have a communication aid (high-tech and/or low-tech), training and support to develop vital skills for the future.
+Working in partnership with local Specialist AAC Assessment Hubs, we ensure that every pupil has access to appropriate communication aids (both high-tech and low-tech), as well as training and support to build essential skills for the future.

 Our Ethos